Aetherinox/csf-firewall/docs/docs/install/uninstall.md

 <br />

-No IP addresses should be listed under each chain, and you should see `policy ACCEPT` to the right of each chain name.
+No IP addresses should be listed under each chain, and you should see `policy: ACCEPT` to the right of each chain name.

 <br />